dmitry-kostin/termin-buchen/readme.md

 The script _doesn't book anything for you_ - it just helps to find an open slot by attempting to register every 1 min and leaves the browser open so you can continue the process in the same window.

-You will receive a notification when you have a possible hit so it's probably good idea to allow notification in system settings.
-Also telegram notifications are available but you need to setup keys [on your own unfortunately](./telegram.md).
+You will receive a notification when you have a possible hit so it's probably good idea to allow notifications in system settings.
+Also _telegram notifications_ are available, but unfortunately you need to setup keys [on your own](./telegram.md).

 ### Setup